apancorb/www/content/posts/proof_of_work_solves_byzantine_generals_problem.md

 in a larger share of newly generated coins than the cumulative share of everyone else.
 This approach of following the rules rather than subverting the system safeguards the integrity of the attacker's own wealth and ensures a more profitable outcome.
+Therefore, the proof-of-work algorithm does not safeguard against hacks but only minimizes the chance of their occurrence by creating greater financial incentives for network participants to comply with the rules of the system than to break them.

-As a result, proof-of-work solves the Byzantine Generals Problem as it achieves a majority agreement without any central authority, in spite of the presence of malicious participants and despite the network not being instantaneous.
+Thus one can say that proof-of-work solves the Byzantine Generals Problem, as it achieves a majority agreement without any central authority, in spite of the presence of malicious participants and despite the network not being instantaneous.
+But the key part to realize is that it reaches consensus eventually.
+Therfore, according to distributed systems terminology, a blockchain system using proof-of-work as its consensus algorithm can be categorized as having the property of eventual consistency.
+Meaning, it will reach consensus even when faced with faulty or malicious participants and communication paths, but over a given amount of time.

 ### References
 1. Nakamoto, S. (2008) Bitcoin: A Peer-to-Peer Electronic Cash System.